 So, we learned today that broccoli is actually fine!
-When we think about goiters, though, make sure that you are always aware of the structure of your thyroid (12).
+When we think about goiters, though, make sure that you are always aware of the structure of your thyroid (Read: How to test your thyroid, the definitive guide ).
 Personally, I think this is something that is too often neglected in medicine.
 We need to have a really good understanding of our thyroid, and that comes from examining our thyroid in all sorts of ways.

 If you feel like you have anything that looks, or feels, the least bit unusual.
 Make sure that you seek help today.
 Get an ultrasound, and don’t guess – test!
 A structurally healthy thyroid is often a functionally healthy thyroid, and it can go so far to benefit our overall health.
 You need to feel good about your thyroid to feel good overall.

 Do you know the state of your thyroid?
 Please stay on top of your health, it is so important.
 Take the thyroid quiz today, and do what is best for your body.

 10 – http://www.everydayhealth.com/high-cholesterol/diet/the-skinny-on-soy-for-high-cholesterol/